ce-williams/cwSalesforce/README.md

-Got you—here’s a clean, no-formatting, copy-paste-ready README (no special blocks, no weird IDs):

-⸻

 🌊 Cloud Wave — Salesforce CI/CD Pipeline

 Cloud Wave is a production-grade Salesforce CI/CD pipeline built from scratch using GitHub Actions and Salesforce CLI.
 It enables safe, automated deployments across multiple environments with validation, rollback capability, and full auditability.